kei-mp/blog/src/content/proj/ut-mech.md

 ## Starting the CAD Modeling

 Because we're in such an early design phase, we're going to use a top-down modeling method, specifically using a "Master Model" that we can derive assemblies and parts from so that it's easier to make sweeting changes and move things around.
 Interestingly enough this reminded be a lot of moving software around between classes.
 It's always great to find links between different discliplines (like how fluid pressure is a great metaphor for electrical voltage).
 Although with software it's much easier to move code around - the compiler will warn you of any mistakes and they can usually be fixed in a couple of clicks.
-SolidWorks however is like an old stubborn grandpa with Alzeimers, who after telling him you're going to move the TV remote out of the kitchen utensil drawer, he'll forget and have a fit when he can no longer find it.
+SolidWorks however is like an old stubborn grandpa, who after telling him you're going to move the TV remote out of the kitchen utensil drawer, he'll forget and have a fit when he can no longer find it.

 [images of solidworks error]

-After modeling the ba
+After modeling the basic mechanism, it quickly became apparent that the 90-degree helical gears would cause a lot of friction due to the sliding of the teeth against each other.
+Friction is our biggest enemy in this project so we're going to have to come up with a better solution.
+The other enemy is cost, and this setup would likely require a custom gearbox to house the grease in to lubricate the gears and keep dirt and contaminants out.

+[sketch of initial design]
+[cad model of basic gear mechanism]

+Which brings us to the second iteration, which addresses the main issue with the first design by swapping to miter gears and moving the pulleys to the side.
+There will significantly less tooth-sliding and therefore less friction in this design.
+But now the nest issue that's glaring is the alignment of the back wheels.

+[model of second iteration]

+This iteration introduces the main frame which is made of bend aluminum sheet metal.
+The flanged sides will add rigidity by increasing the second moment of intertia.
+Sheet metal parts are cheap to manufacture but there is always an error tolerance to each bend - it will never be perfect.
+You can help address this by adding gussets or laser cutting slots and tabs to better align parts, but for this current design, there is too much possible flexion of the back wheel.
+The issue is that even if the rear axle is off by one degree, it would essentially act like a turning wheel and cause the robot to corkscrew in the pipe and topple over.
+Not ideal.

+We can scrap that frame idea and go back to the drawing board for the base.
+We'll make it out of one piece of sheet metal to ensure precision of the wheels, still bending the sides slightly for strength.
+This looks and feels better, and gives us the perfect space to mount gussets to secure the base to the main frame.
+There is also a nice flat area in the middle of the base where we could add cross-braces to the main frame to better support it if needed.
+This kind of flexibility in design even after a component is made is ideal when iterating a design quickly.

+[image of third iteration]

+Now that all the main problems are addressed, we can focus on modeling the final robot.
+At this point, I had a good enough idea of the design to be able to calculate how much friction would be in the system to answer our initial question, but let's not ruin the surprise.
+Here is the final design, you'll notice fasteners have been left out due to time and will constraints.

+[image of final design]

+To go feature by feature and discuss the design:

+The pulleys:

+- Idle needs more travel – should mount to cross brace like previous iterations
+- Sticks out too much – risk of breaking

+[image of pulley]

+The gearbox:

+- Protects gears from falling dirty/rusty water
+- Protects fingers
+- Alignment potential issue due to bends
+- could have a gusset installed to seal open face
+- Would need to slot back shaft/bearing mount holes

+[image of gearbox]

+Side wheels:

+- Mounted at weird angle for space from gussets
+- Realistically would have a spring system to absorb vibrations/shocks

+[image of side wheels]

+Will it work?

+Ultimately the system will be unable to spin if there is slipping of the wheels.
+This would happen if the max frictional force is less than the force needed to spin the wheels.
+With the robot designed, we can see it has an estimated weight of between 15-18 lbs.
+Using this we can see that there is a max friction force of 266N/60 lbs-force for dry rubber on steel (if the magnetic wheels were coated) and 76NN/17 lbs-force if it was lubricated steel on steel (due to residual grease or oil in the pipes.)

+Now we need to calculate total friction – this will be the limiting factor This is done by summing all the friction in the drivetrain i.e. bearings, gears, and pulleys Bearing friction = starting torque = sliding frictional moment + frictional moment of the seals Sliding frictional moment = M = 0,5 x μ x P x dm
+Where μ is 0.08 – 0.2 for lubricated steel on steel ball bearing

+So basically we have to do force balance and bending moment diagrams of each shaft to predict the normal force on it.
+This is shown in the table below.
+We've left out probe shaft bearings since they will require angular contact bearings to properly distribute the axial force on the shaft from the robot being pulled, which complicates the design.
+And at this stage I had pretty much run out of time and looking at the below values compared to the max it would be needed to cause slipping calculated earlier, it's reasonable enough to make an educated assumption that this mechanism would work.

+[image of bearing forcec table]

+So in summation:

+The bad:

+- Awkward shape – risk of damaging pulley/probes
+- Requiring it to be pulled adds an extra man/labor cost
+- Realistically would never get approval due to indirect location tracking

+The good:

+- The mechanism should work, it’s possible
+- Very light compared to general inline inspection robots: 15-18 lbs.

+This was a fun project and I think impressive for the level of detail achieved in the short space of time.
+In terms of lessons learnt, the biggest is simply that a better design is needed to not have to pull the robot on a bearing swivel or house the electronics along with the spinning probes.
+During presenting the project, someone had a good idea of pulling the robot backwards, which would alleviate concerns of the robot being pulled over and breaking the probes.